FranciscoMessina00/ProgettoACTAM2023/README.md

 Define the attack and release of the sound in this section (designed for a percussive behavior).
 Below these controls are the LFO rate and amount knobs (the LFO modulates the modulator oscillator's amount parameter and can operate at audio rate, providing wild modulations and effects).

 ## Drum Track
-This second channel is dedicated to drums, featuring four independent channels: kick, snare, tom, and hat.
+This second channel is dedicated to drums (you can access it by clicking the smaller channel below the main sequencer and vice-versa to go back to the oscillator's channel), featuring four independent channels: kick, snare, tom, and hat.
 These can be played simultaneously for each step, with different volumes selectable for these four instruments, effectively creating a complete drum machine within a single channel.

 ### Kick
  Control over frequency, volume release, pitch envelope release, and pitch sweep amount (this parameter works in tandem with frequency release).